South Africa Wrap Up Test Series Win Over Pakistan

 AFP

-Cape Town: South Africa eased to a 10-wicket victory over Pakistan in the second Test on Monday in Cape Town to secure a 2-0 series win despite second-innings resistance from the tourists.
+Cape Town: South Africa eased to a 10-wicket victory over Pakistan in the second Test yesterday in Cape Town to secure a 2-0 series win despite second-innings resistance from the tourists.

 Forced to follow on 421 runs behind on the first innings, Pakistan battled to 478 all out but South Africa, who qualified for the World Test Championship final last week, easily knocked off a target of 58 late on the fourth day.